sajid-khan-js/terragrunt-demo/life-without/README.md

 you've deployed the VPC i.e. you need the VPC ID and subnet IDs.
-This is a suboptimal workflow, it nudges people towards running terraform locally rather than through a pipeline (and thus a pull-request process), and is brittle: what if you key in the public subnet IDs by mistake when creating your EKS cluster?
+This is a suboptimal workflow, it nudges people towards running terraform locally rather than through a pipeline (and thus a pull-request process), and is brittle: what if you key in the public subnet IDs (as opposed to your private subnet IDs) by mistake when creating your EKS cluster?

 ## References